styled-components/styled-components-website/sections/tooling/babel-plugin.md

 ### Server-side rendering

-> This option is turned on by default as of v1.6.

 By adding a unique identifier to every styled component, this plugin avoids checksum mismatches due to different class generation on the client and on the server.
 If you do not use this plugin and try to server-side render styled-components React will complain with an HTML attribute mismatch warning during rehydration.

 You can disable it if necessary with the `ssr` option: